Zero Deposit Guarantee Option

 Tenants pay the equivalent of one week’s rent for a Zero Deposit policy, which is non-refundable and gives you effectively the same cover as a 6-week tenancy deposit.
 Tenants remain fully accountable for any damages or unpaid rents.

 In the event of any financial loss or damage due to you, this is settled by the tenant or if they dispute the claim the evidence is sent for expert evaluation.
 If found in your favour, we settle the claim with you and recover the costs from the tenants directly, along with any recovery costs.
-Non-payment by the tenant at this stage may impact on the tenants credit history.
+Non-payment by the tenant at this stage may impact on the tenant's credit history.
+Full details can be found at zerodeposit.com

 Why Would Landlords Choose Zero Deposit?